MacIver-Lab/Ergodic-Information-Harvesting/README.md

 Once all the simulation jobs are done, exit the Singularity shell environment by calling the `exit` command.

 ### 5. Reproduce Figure Results
 The figure generation code is written in MATLAB so MATLAB R2017a or a more recent version is required.
 To start, open the `makeFigurePanels.m` code in MATLAB under the `Production-Figure-Code` folder.
-To reproduce figure 2, for example, use the following procedure:
 - Launch `Ergodic-Information-Harvesting/Production-Figure-Code/makeFigurePanels.m` using MATLAB.
 Note that the code has been tested with MATLAB `R2017a` and `R2018a`.
 - Specify input parameters
   - Specify which figures to reproduce.
 Default: `targetFig = 'all'`.
 Example for one figure: set `targetFig = 'fig2'` to select figure 2 as the target.